-All required work must be completed and submitted to the instructor by Friday of the second week of the subsequent term or semester to receive a final grade, unless the instructor requests an extension and that extension is approved by the Dean of Academic Operations of the home campus.
+All required work must be completed and submitted to the instructor by Friday of the second week of the subsequent term or semester to receive a final grade, unless the instructor requests an extension and that extension is approved by the Campus Academic Dean.
 The "I" must be converted to a letter grade by Wednesday of the third week of the term or semester.
 If students do not complete the coursework within the required timeframe, the "I" is converted to an "F".
 The course is counted as credit hours attempted and the grade is calculated into the CGPA once the final grade has been awarded.
 At this point, the grade applies toward SAP.